Street voices

 Where it comes from

-Comes from the older phrasal verb pull up, originally about arriving and stopping a car or rolling up somewhere.
-In Black American speech it widened into a social command meaning come through or show up.
-Hip hop, texting, and internet chat helped fling it everywhere fast.
+It comes from the older phrasal verb pull up, first used for arriving and stopping a vehicle.
+In Black American English it grew into a social call meaning come through or show up.
+Rap, texting, and online chat pushed it way beyond that original driving sense and made it everyday slang.

 Editors of this term